Eva Telzer, Ph.D.

 Email: kathydo [at] unc [dot] edu

 Kathy received her BA in Psychology and Sociology from UCLA in 2013.
 Following graduation, she worked as a lab manager for Adriana Galvan at UCLA.
-She is currently a second-year graduate student in Developmental Psychology.
-Her research examines how social influence and brain development affect adolescent behavior and decision making, specifically prosocial and risk taking behaviors.
-This work seeks to leverage our understanding of the developing brain to better inform juvenile justice policy and reform.
+She is currently a third-year graduate student in Developmental Psychology.
+Her research examines how social influence and brain development affect adolescent behavior and decision making, specifically within prosocial and risky contexts.
+This work seeks to leverage our understanding of the developing brain to better inform public policy.
 Fun fact: One of Kathy’s bucket list goals is to hike all 59 U.S. National Parks (8/59 done!).

 Susannah Ivory, B.A